Mikea1985/Git-training-2023-03-10/README.md

 git_observatory

 This is a repo.
 We're learning.

+I think I added ssh to GitKraken.